 The United States offers three main types of investor visas.
 While the EB-5 is the most prominent, E-1 and E-2 visas provide legal status to non-citizens as well.

 Entrepreneurs who make an investment in a commercial enterprise in the U.S. and who plan to create or preserve 10 or more permanent full-time jobs for U.S. workers are eligible to apply for legal permanent residence (a green card) through an EB-5 investor visa.
 A commercial enterprise is defined by the United States Citizenship and Immigration Services (USCIS) as a for-profit entity formed for the ongoing conduct of lawful business, including a sole proprietorship, a partnership, a holding company, a joint venture, a corporation, or any publicly or privately owned business trust or entity.

 In order to qualify for an EB-5 visa, the entrepreneur is required to invest a minimum of $500,000 in a targeted employment area, which is generally a rural or high unemployment area, or $1 million anywhere in the United States.
-For any petition received by USCIS after November 21, 2019, these amounts will increase to $900,000 in a targeted employment area and $1.8 million anywhere else.
-Targeted employment areas are defined as areas that have an unemployment rate that is at least 150 percent of the national average, or areas that are outside a metropolitan statistical area or the borders of any city or town with at least 20,000 residents.
+For any petition received by USCIS after November 21, 2019, these amounts were increased to $900,000 in a targeted employment area and $1.8 million anywhere else, but the November 21, 2019 Final Rule was vacated on June 22, 2021 and previous rules, including the lower investment minimums, were reinstated.
+It is possible that the new rules will be reintroduced at a later time.
 The investment capital cannot be borrowed.
 Once this type of investment is made, the USCIS office grants conditional permanent residence to the individual.

 E-1 Treaty Traders Visas